chaotic-society/chebyshev/README.md

 [![Build Status](https://github.com/chaotic-society/chebyshev/actions/workflows/build.yml/badge.svg)](https://github.com/chaotic-society/chebyshev/actions/workflows/build.yml)
 [![Documentation](https://img.shields.io/badge/Doxygen-docs-blue?style=flat&cacheSeconds=https%3A%2F%2Fchaotic-society.github.io%2Ftheoretica%2F&link=https%3A%2F%2Fchaotic-society.github.io%2Fchebyshev%2F)](https://chaotic-society.github.io/chebyshev)

+> A C++ testing framework designed for scientific software

-Chebyshev is a header-only C++ testing framework designed for testing scientific software and scientific computing libraries.
-It is part of the larger Theoretica project, a mathematical library that is thoroughly tested using Chebyshev.
+Chebyshev is a header-only C++ testing framework specialized in testing scientific software and scientific computing libraries.
+It was originally developed to test the larger [Theoretica](https://github.com/chaotic-society/theoretica) project.
 The framework is composed of three modules: a `prec` module for precision testing, a `benchmark` module for benchmarks, and the `err` module for error checking.
-Chebyshev provides a robust and flexible way to ensure the accuracy, performance, and reliability of scientific computing applications.

 ## Features
+Chebyshev provides a robust and flexible way to ensure the accuracy, performance, and reliability of scientific computing applications:

 - **Header-only:** Chebyshev is a header-only library, making it easy to integrate into existing projects without requiring additional dependencies or build steps.

 - **Error integral approximation:** Chebyshev provides estimators for the precision of functions over their domain.